wilsprouse/sonarqube-juiced/README.md

 Why Juiced?
 Because all the heavy lifting to stand up a SonarQube environment, is provided here.
 It's Juiced!

 ### The Method to the Madness
 <b>Software should be clean, simple, and easy.</b> Especially for Software like platform and infrastructure code, which is needed for every project, good documentation, combined with quality code, and you can quickly have a <b>gold standard environment</b>, in minutes.
 On top of this, getting from zero to Hello World in complicated software environments, is often overlooked for the challenge it can be.
-Providing a playbook for common tasks, are the thoughts behind "Juiced" repositories such as this one.
+Providing a template for common Software needs, are the thoughts behind "Juiced" repositories such as this one.

 ### Instructions